zetavg/chromium-website/site/chromium-os/packages/crash-reporting/faq/index.md

 monitor the system logs, and simply report the OOM killing (at least with an UMA metric).

----

-## Core File Questions

-### Does crash_reporter save the core file for a crash?

-Yes, but only for developer images.
-When a crash occurs, the kernel sends the core file to `crash_reporter`.
-The core file is saved to disk by `crash_reporter` and then converted to a minidump.
-If the `/root/.leave_core` file exists (i.e. it's a developer image), the core file will be left on disk.
-See FAQ entry [Where can I find the crash dump/core file for a crashed process on my Chromebook](#TOC-Where-can-I-find-the-crash-minidump-core-file-for-a-crashed-process-on-my-Chromebook-) for where to find the core file.
-Note that by default Chrome crashes are not handled by `crash_reporter` (see FAQ entry [Why would chrome crashes not generate a core file on dev builds](#TOC-Why-would-Chrome-crashes-not-generate-a-core-file-on-dev-builds-)).

 ### How can I get the core file for a crash?

-For non-Chrome crashes when running a developer image, see FAQ entry [Does crash_reporter save the core file for a crash](#TOC-Does-crash_reporter-save-the-core-file-for-a-crash-).
-For Chrome crashes on a developer image, see FAQ entry [Why would chrome crashes not generate a core file on dev builds](#TOC-Why-would-Chrome-crashes-not-generate-a-core-file-on-dev-builds-).

-If you're not running a developer image, the easiest way to get core files is probably to touch the `/root/.leave_core` and /mnt/stateful_partition/etc/collect_chrome_crashes files.
+When a crash occurs, the kernel sends the core file to `crash_reporter`, which then saves it to disk and converts it to a minidump.
+If the `/root/.leave_core` file exists (e.g. it's a developer image), the core file will be left on disk.
+See FAQ entry [Where can I find the crash dump/core file for a crashed process on my Chromebook](#where-can-i-find-the-crash-minidumpcore-file-for-a-crashed-process-on-my-chromebook) for where to find the core file.
+If you're not running a developer image, you need to create `/root/.leave_core` first.

+For Chrome crashes, the story is more complicated.
+First, Chrome crashes are by default not handled by `crash_reporter` but by Breakpad, which does not generate core files.
+In order to have `crash_reporter` not ignore Chrome crashes, you need to touch the `/mnt/stateful_partition/etc/collect_chrome_crashes` file.

+Second, unofficial Chrome builds (gn arg `is_official_build = false`) have in-process stack dumping enabled in order to log a call stack upon crashing (these messages end up in `/var/log/ui`).
+For historical reasons, the process is then terminated without propagating the crash signal, meaning that the kernel will never invoke `crash_reporter`.
+To avoid this, you can either use an official build or run Chrome with the `--disable-in-process-stack-traces` switch.

+See also the next question for another way to obtain the core file.

+### How can I bypass crash_reporter entirely?

 If you don't want to involve crash_reporter at all, for whatever reason, you can manually change the setting such that the kernel creates a core file instead of